Could the metabolome be used to better diagnose C. difficile infections?

 Two metabolic signatures

 Among the 2,463 metabolites detected in the stools, 43 can be used to discriminate between patients with CDI and non colonized controls.
-Many of them are derived from the Stickland fermentation pathway*, in which bacteria, such as C. difficile, use amino acids as substrates.
+Many of them are derived from (sidenote: The Stickland fermentation pathway coupled redox reaction of two amino acids, one playing the role of hydrogen acceptor, the other of hydrogen donor.
+It occurs in many Clostridium species ) , in which bacteria, such as C. difficile, use amino acids as substrates.
 The strongest association found was for a short chain fatty acid resulting from leucine fermentation, which was found in significantly larger quantities in patients with CDI.
 The team also identified a number of secondary bile acids significantly less abundant in patients with CDI, and derived from the dehydroxylation by gut bacteria of primary bile acids which are synthesized and conjugated by the host.
 It remains unclear whether these dehydroxylated bile acids are only biomarkers of CDI-negative patients, or if their formation protects them from CDI by inhibiting spore germination, for instance.

 Towards a more precise diagnosis?